dhh1128/sivanea.com/cordimancy/bonus-prologue.md

 Gorumim began to recite in the formal bard-like cadences that he’d memorized as a child.
 He told the story of his grandfather, Riga, bred and grown to manhood in a dungeon so the usurping Jakaz could gloat and humiliate.
 He told of the valiant troops from Risa Salam who had stormed the castle and restored the throne to its rightful owner.
 He recounted the long and glorious reign of his own father, Kavek, and the coup that had returned the realm to chaos and darkness.

 As he spoke he worked the words, drawing out the syllables a little longer here, biting them off a little sooner there, emphasizing and de-emphasizing with the skill of an artisan.
 The texture added an extra layer to his speech, one that only a lip could appreciate.
-It was like giving two speeches at once—one with the normal ebb and flow of the voice, the other with a more subtle prosody.
+It was like giving two speeches at once &mdash; one with the normal ebb and flow of the voice, the other with a more subtle prosody.
 The obvious content was history that everyone in the realm knew; the subtext was designed to recast it all with heightened emotion.
 Gorumim wanted his new allies to resent his family’s suffering like he did, to taste the bitterness of injustice and thirst for revenge.

 He felt the magic swirl almost immediately.
 It would have enthralled a normal human audience, let alone the exquisitely attuned waifs that circled him now.
 By the time he stopped, several of them were actually near a trance.